Elevenlabs AudioNative Player

 5. Set of offline activities

 In each case, you need structured data.
-You need to implement a pixel/SDK for the website and app beforehand, you need to have a product data file for the catalog, and the customer list or offline data requires the preparation of batch files according to Facebook’s specifications.
+You need to implement a pixel/SDK for the website and app beforehand, you need a product data file for the catalog, and the customer list or offline data requires preparing batch files according to Facebook’s specifications.
 The more data you have, the more events you collect, and the more possibilities you will have in configuring Facebook remarketing.

 To create custom audience groups, you can also use data from the Meta platform, i.e.: